There are seven UNESCO World Heritage Sites in Slovakia. Two of these sites are natural and the rest are cultural sites.

 This is the first of only two natural sites in the list of UNESCO World Heritage Sites in Slovakia.
 This cave formation made it to the list for the variety of rock formations found within the cave.
 What makes this cave system unique is that it features a combination of formations that resulted from glacial and tropical climactic effects.
 This is indeed a rare combination and as such this cave has been the subject of geological studies in the past several years.

 This is another shared site in this list of UNESCO World Heritage Sites in Slovakia.
 It is also a natural site that was inscribed into the list in 2007.
 This forest represents an ongoing post-glacial ecological and biological evolution.
-It is specifically used as subject to study the spread of beech in a variety of environments.
+It is specifically used as a subject to study the spread of beech in a variety of environments.
 The area protected by UNESCO was expanded in 2011 – the total area added was over 4,000 hectares in size.